 Program Educational Objectives

-(e) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 Enrollment Data and Graduation Data:

 Graduate - 33